 changeforthebetter

-Some people may wonder why clothes.
-And also if clothes can be a tool to promote change.
+Some people may wonder why clothes, preciseley, why clothes matter, and whether they can be a tool for promoting change.
 We can find a brilliant response in Virginia Woolf’s words.
 Here is a quote from Orlando:

 “Vain trifles as they seem, clothes have, they say, more important offices than to merely keep us warm.
 They change our view of the world and the world’s view of us.”